Barroso01/grin-raytracing-python/README.md

-# grin-raytracing-python
+# Raytracing in GRIN Media
+by [Eduardo Barroso]

+## Overview
-This repo contains optical raytracing through gradient index media algorithms.
+This project contains Python implementations for raytracing in different media types: spherical, linear, and cylindrical.

+## Directory Structure